 In my case the cardio is aerobic dance and functional training to music.
 This involves using Reebok Steps and a Lebert Equalizer, plus performing mountain climbers, jump squats or lunges, leg kicks, and many, many aerobic dance and functional movements which I have learned and practised over the years.
 I do this at vigorous to athletic cardio intensity three times per week for sixty minutes per session.

-My combined Pilates, Strala Yoga and Sports Yoga training is for 30 to 60 minutes every day.
+My combined Pilates, Strala Yoga and Sports Yoga training is for a minimum of 40 minutes every day.

 My choice of exercises and sequences are not the same each day.
 There is a core of Pilates exercises, Sports Yoga and other sequences that I always do, but others are determined by how my body feels on that particular day - where do I feel the tightest!
 No matter what I choose to do each day, my session sets me up mentally and physically for the rest of the day.